-Connections for line voltage are made in the unit control box area.
-For access, remove the burner access panel.
+Connections for line voltage are made in the unit control box.
+For access, remove the burner access panel and the control box cover.

 Ground Connections

 Do NOT complete line voltage connections until unit is permanently grounded.
 All line voltage connections and the ground connection MUST be made with copper wire.